instantOS/instantos.github.io/youtube/installguide.md

 ### 2. Download etcher.io

 Next you'll need a piece of software called etcher. it can be downloaded from [https://etcher.io](https://etcher.io) and like instantOS is completely free and open source.
-On Linux the Appimage version is recommended.
-Other usb burning programs may work as well, although dd has been proven to be problematic, so for the best results it is recommended to use etcher.
+On Linux the AppImage version is recommended.
+Other USB burning programs may work as well, although dd has been proven to be problematic, so for the best results it is recommended to use etcher.